dtoconnor/UCL_DWave_Summer_School/README.md

 Therefore the D-Wave not only solves the requested problem but spin-reversal forms of it as well.
 This allows the D-Wave machine can minimize some of the in-built asymmetries which you may have noticed earlier on.

 Now try running some of the previous two-spin Hamiltonians (especially scenario 4), this time incorporating spin-reversal transforms.
-To do this, specify the number of spin-reversal transforms in the **Submit Problem Configuration – Parameters** window.
+To do this change the `num_spin_reversal_transforms` flag in the `sample_ising` command.
 This should be at most 2^n – *i.e.* four! *Are the results now more evenly distributed across the degenerate ground-state spin configurations?*

 ## Task 2: Error correction